valeoai/valeo4cast/README.md

 ```

 ### 4. Results
-We provide the forecasting results for both the validaiton and test set, you can find them in the github release: `results/forecasting/test.pkl` and `results/forecasting/val.pkl`
+We provide the forecasting results for both the validaiton and test set, you can find them in the [data_ckpts_res](https://drive.google.com/drive/folders/1qzHdi6wIexiyrF03pZHPzz5h1LssqeX4?usp=sharing): `results/forecasting/test.pkl` and `results/forecasting/val.pkl`

 ### For citation:
 ```